 - Try to limit the use of hot tools.
 Remember it’s direct heat that can leave hair brittle and dry, which leads to split ends, nodules and breakage.

 - Lower the heat setting whenever possible (with hot tools) to protect hair from moisture loss and damage.

 - For maximum shine, point the nozzle down so the air flows over the surface of the hair (not directly onto hair and brush), which helps to smooth the cuticle for a mirror-like finish.

 - In general, try to work with what Mother Nature gave you.
 You may win the battle with your texture in the morning, but ultimately Mother Nature wins (Sorry, ladies).

-Whether your choose to fight age gracefully or battle it out at the front lines, there are multiple options and methods to guide you through this maze.
+Whether your choose to fight age gracefully or battle it out at the front lines, there are multiple options and anti-aging hair tips to guide you through this maze.
 Eat a well-balanced diet, drink plenty of water, get plenty of sleep, exercise to reduce stress, and everything in moderation.
 There is a mind-body connection which we often neglect and forget to connect.
 Healthy mind, healthy body is the fountain of youth (with a little help from everything I mentioned in this little article), right?